About

 The following resources for faculty supplement the information on advising Psychology PhD students provided in the Graduate Student Handbook and the handbook for your area.
-These handbooks are intended as a resource for faculty advisors as well as graduate students.
+These handbooks are core resources for faculty advisors as well as graduate students.

 Advisor Support

-- New faculty complete steps to become a primary advisor as part of their onboarding.
+New Faculty: Complete steps to become a primary advisor as part of onboarding.

-- Training and support resources for all faculty mentoring graduate students:
+Training and Support Resources: Available to all faculty mentoring graduate students

 - Art of Advising video series, UMN Graduate School.